-We accept school application forms for in-year transfer a maximum of one term in advance of the requested start date, based on six terms per academic year.
+We accept in-year school transfer applications a maximum of one term in advance of the requested start date, based on six terms per academic year.

 The following schools process their own in-year transfer applications and should be contacted direct: